Innerspeaker: Release

 Innerspeaker was released on 21 May 2010.
 Four singles were released from the album, the first single, "Solitude Is Bliss", was released in April 2010, second single, "Lucidity" was released in July 2010, third single, "Expectation" was released in December 2010 and fourth single, "Why Won't You Make Up Your Mind?" was released in February 2011.
 "Solitude Is Bliss", "Lucidity" and "Expectation" all featured music videos.

 On 12 May 2010, iTunes accidentally made Innerspeaker available to buy immediately (not pre-order) and therefore it was leaked before the official release date.
 It was also leaked on the internet in poor quality a month earlier.
 Parker commented on this poor quality leak by saying "That was a real bummer.
 It was kind of bittersweet because I was glad that people could finally hear it, I wasn’t that pissed off about the sales or release or whatever, it was just that it was in bad quality from how it actually sounded."

 Originally, Parker intended for Innerspeaker to be a double album, but eventually lacked the motivation to make it.
 Many of the songs demos intended for the double album were later leaked onto YouTube in unmixed form.
-An image in the Limited Edition version of Innerspeaker shows a drafted track listing, featuring titles such as "Feelin' the Dread", "I Know Where", "Dance", "Latenight Moonlight", "Pretty Song", "Stormy", "Funk Jam" and "Don't Ask", all of which have not seen an official release, which were possibly considered being released on the double album.
+An image in the Limited Edition version of Innerspeaker shows a drafted track listing, featuring titles such as "Feelin' the Dread", "I Know Where", "Dance", "Latenight Moonlight", "Pretty Song", "Stormy", "Funk Jam" and "Don't Ask", some of which have not seen an official release, which were possibly considered being released on the double album.
 In 2012, Tame Impala recorded a cover of "That's All for Everyone" to be included on the Fleetwood Mac tribute album Just Tell Me That You Want Me, which was originally intended to be released on Innerspeaker.
 "When we made our first album our first idea is that it would be a double album and that it would finish with a cover of "That's All for Everyone".
 The joke being that we'd choose a song from Fleetwood Mac's double and use it to close out our double album, which was also our debut album.
 It never actually happened because we realized that making a double album was gonna be way too much work.
 So it was great when we got the offer to be included on that compilation because it meant we finally had a reason to record that song."